 Dr. Ashley Ross

-Ashley Ross is an Assistant Professor in the Department of Chemistry.
+Ashley Ross is an Associate Professor in the Department of Chemistry.
 She is a bioanalytical chemist with expertise in electrochemistry, microfluidics, neuroscience, immunology, and ex vivo experimentation.
 The Ross lab has research interests focused on developing methods to probe brain-immune communication, fundamental investigations into neurochemical analyte interactions at electrode surfaces, and microfluidic platforms for advanced tissue culture.